 I tried a variety of equipment throughout the years and found that the following works best for me.

 - Stihl PP30 hand clippers with leather holder

 - 5 gallon buckets

 - Gloves – I prefer the Atlas brand – they are washable and come in a variety of colors

 - Paper lunch-size bags

 - Various size plastic bins, swimming pools, plastic sleds, and/or tarp

-For most plants, it’s easy to see how to collect them by looking at them, but there are certain types of plants are collected in a particular fashion.
-Mostly, you want to minimize the amount of extra plant material you collect while simultaneously maximizing your time in the field.
-I gather large clusters of the seed heads and snip them at once.
-When gathering seeds that are in pods, be sure not to tip the pods upside down until they are in the bucket.
+For most plants, it’s clear how to collect them, but certain seeds are collected in a particular fashion.
+Mostly, you want to minimize the plant material you collect while maximizing your time collecting.
+One way I do this is to gather large clusters of the seed heads into a bundle and snip them at once.
+When gathering seeds that are in pods, do not tip the pods upside down until they over your collecting bucket.
 Here are a few that you need to collect differently:

 - Grasses – these should be stripped from the head with your hands in an upward motion.
 Always go the same direction as the seeds.
 Grasses do not hammermill well, so if you don’t use this method, you’re in for a long and tedious cleaning process!

 - Thimbleweed (Anemone cylindrica and Anemone virginiana) – strip the cottony seed head off with your hand, leaving the stems.